-Through the stress of this year, I gained 15 pounds.
+Through the stress of that year, I gained 15 pounds.
 Hospital visits where I chain-ate chocolate like some people chain-smoke cigarettes, twice daily stops at Starbucks for coffee and a treat to keep me going, eating out and just not paying attention, had resulted in this weight gain.

 After the funeral, I immersed myself in self-care.
 Part of taking care of myself was making an appointment with Sally Twellman, who is a Life Coach and Nutritionist, to see what I could do to get this “weight issue” under control!